Chapter 71 – More Attempts at Education Reform

 Japanese universities, including our own at Akita, were graduating students who did not even know the meaning of 9/11.

-(Japanese students are notorious for lacking knowledge of the world around them.)
+(All students are notorious for lacking knowledge of the world around them.
+But Japanese, with their steady diet of comics, anime etc., are probably worse)

 At term end they would be examined on whether they remembered the topics discussed during the term.